Nonexistence of proper $p$-biharmonic maps and Liouville type theorems I: case of $p\geq2$: Stress energy tensor and a growth formula for -biharmonic maps

 In addition

-From (\ref{ine4})-(\ref{ine6'}) we finish the proof of theorem \ref{thm1}. \endproof
+From (\ref{ine4})-(\ref{ine6'}) we finish the proof of Theorem \ref{thm1}. \endproof

-When $p=2$, this growth formula was stated(without a proof) in \cite{BFO}, where Baird et al. used this formula to prove several Liouville type theorems for biharmonic maps from $\mathbb{R}^m$ when $m\geq2(m\neq4)$.
-We will systematically extend their results in the next section to the case $p\geq2$ but then we have an extra term in (\ref{growth formula}) to deal with.
-It is a surprise that in this case we can get Liouville type results for $p$-biharmonic maps from $\mathbb{R}^m$ in all dimensions, due to this extra term.
-This will be done in section 4.
+When $p=2$, this growth formula was stated (without a proof) in \cite{BFO}, where Baird et al. used this formula to prove several Liouville type theorems for biharmonic maps from $\mathbb{R}^m$.
+We will systematically extend their results in the next section to case of $p\geq2$.